uruvelakassapa/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_full_2025.md

 **r/HillsideHermitage** | Posted by Bhikkhu_Anigha _2025-04-28 11:04:10_
 ### [HH Confession Server on Discord](https://www.reddit.com/r/HillsideHermitage/comments/1k9st1y/hh_confession_server_on_discord/)

+(Invite link updated on 15/05/2025)

-I've created a [Discord server](https://discord.gg/PAWgGfDD) for people who want to commit to the very valuable practice of confessing whenever they break a precept.
+I've created a [Discord server](https://discord.gg/xCRfqASXKb) for people who want to commit to the very valuable practice of confessing whenever they break a precept.
 It is inspired by the core principles of the regular, compulsory confession that the Buddha established for all monastics.

 ***Upon joining, please read the rules.***